candlefinance/push/README.md

 This will use the [payload.json](./example/payload.json) file to send a push notification to the device.
 You can modify the payload to test different scenarios.

+Apple also has a new [console](https://developer.apple.com/notifications/push-notifications-console/) to test push notifications.
+If you print out the token from `deviceTokenReceived` listener, you can use it to send a push notification from the console.

 ## Contributing

 We are open to contributions.
 Please read our [Contributing Guide](CONTRIBUTING.md) for more information.